rotundasoftware/backbone.viewOptions/README.md

 Returns a hash mapping all option names to current values.

-#### `view.onOptionsChanged( changedOptions )` callback
+#### `view.onOptionsChanged( changedOptions, originalValues )` callback

-This method, if it exists on a view, is called when option(s) _that are already present on the view object_ are changed via `view.setOptions()`. `changedOptions` is a hash of the changed options and their new values.
+This method, if it exists on a view, is called when option(s) _that are already present on the view object_ are changed via `view.setOptions()`. `changedOptions` and `originalValues` are both hashes of the changed options and their new and old values respectively.
 The underscored version of this method, `_onOptionsChanged`, is also supported.

 ## Requirements / Compatibility